PinPoint Heritage Museum, Savannah

 Oakland Cemetery, Atlanta

 During Black History Month, Historic Oakland Cemetery offers free guided tours that explore the lives of Atlanta’s black pioneers.
 Visit the final resting place and hear stories of Carrie Steele Logan, founder of Atlanta’s first orphanage for African American children; William Finch, one of Atlanta’s first African American city councilmen; and Maynard Jackson, Atlanta’s first African American mayor.
 Not visiting Oakland Cemetery during Black History Month?
-Download a free audio tour (Google Play, iTunes) for a self-guided experience.
+Take a self-guided tour.